 Chronic urinary incontinence, on the other hand, is usually caused due to changes during pregnancy and childbirth, aging, prostate problems in men, and stones and tumours.
 These don’t get resolved without exclusive effort.
 They usually get worse over time.
 Therefore, it’s best to seek help early than wait for it to get progressively worse.

 There are 4 different types of urinary incontinence based on their characteristics:

 Urge incontinence refers to the need to urinate more than usual.
 It is not about the lack of bladder control, but the fact that the urge to urinate increases.

 This is one of the more common types of incontinence.
 In this type, urine leaks happen when a person is laughing, coughing, or sneezing.
 This is involuntary, and the person does not realize the occurrence of the leak until it happens.
 Click here to learn more.

 Functional incontinence refers to incontinence that is not caused by any reason related to the urinary bladder.
 Instead, it is caused by other physical disabilities that limits a person’s movements such that they cannot go to the bathroom.
 This is usually caused by being bedridden due to accidents, injuries, or other disabilities.
 Once the person is mobile, this will usually resolve by itself.

-This is a type of incontinence that is caused by bladder contraction issues or the blockage of the urethra.
+This is a type of incontinence (bladder leaks) that is caused by bladder contraction issues or the blockage of the urethra.
 It can be a side effect of medication or other disorders or injuries.